Updated: July 26, 2023

 But I’m using Windows/Mac, not Linux.
 Can I still develop in ROS?

-If you want to use Windows or Mac for ROS development, you have three options:
+If you still want to use Windows or Mac for ROS development, you have two options:

-- Experimental support already exists for OSX, Gentoo and a version for Windows in under way, but I really don’t recommend you use them yet.
-Check this page for more information about ROS on those systems.
+- Full support exists for OSX, Gentoo, and Windows, but I don’t recommend using them yet.
+I’ve never met anyone who installed ROS on Windows or Mac without trouble.
+If you still want to go that way, check this page for more information about ROS on those systems.

-- Use the ROS Development Studio, where you can fully develop for ROS using only a web browser.
-This is our online platform that provides a full ROS environment working with your web browser.
+- Use the ROS Development Studio, where you can fully develop for ROS using a web browser.
+This is our online platform that provides a complete ROS environment working with your web browser and requires no installation.
+I especially recommend this if you are teaching and need your students to be quickly on track.

 You can skip this step if you use the ROS Development Studio.